What is Pitch Wars?

 Why you may not want to work with me?

 I am very flexible and relaxed.
 So, that personality type just does not work with some people, and that is quite fine.
 I approach all of my writing and critiques by first using the asking method.
 I will ask you questions about your work and expect you to think about it.
 I want this to be a positive experience and so it is very important to me that you are happy with your manuscript.
 This is your work.
-I want you to think about it, what you want it to say, and I will help guide you there with structure, plot, character, and your voice.
+I want you to be proud of it.
+I will be here to help guide you there with structure, plot, character, and your voice.

 Writers I enjoy

 Agatha Christie, Angela Carter, Edgar Allan Poe, Jorge Luis Borges, Raymond Chandler, Carlos Fuentes, Tananarive Due, Ania Ahlborn, Josh Malerman, Kathe Koja, S.A.
-Cosby, Daniel Kraus, Paul Tremblay, Alma Katsu, John Langan, Silvia Moreno-Garcia, Stephen Graham Jones, Robert McCammon, Caroline Kepnes, and so many more.
+Cosby, Daniel Kraus, Paul Tremblay, Alma Katsu, John Langan, Silvia Moreno-Garcia, Gabino Iglesias, V. Castro, Gwendolyn Kiste, Sara Tantlinger, Stephanie Wytovich, Max Booth III, Eric LaRocca, Stephen Graham Jones, Robert McCammon, Caroline Kepnes, and so many more.

 Recent favorite reads